Ant-On-03/Chess/README.md

 ### CHESS
 Trying to figure out how to create a playable chess game in julia.
-No tutorials allowed.
+No tutorials nor libraries allowed.